ashutoshbw/headless-calendar/README.md

 JavaScript Date object representing the day: 2024-02-02T00:00:00.000Z
 ```

-**Note**: Beside ESM, this tool also supports CommonJS style.
-So you can use `require('headless-calendar')` instead of importing, if you are using CommonJS style.

 Since the `Calendar` instances are iterable you can use spread syntax too.
 For example:

 ```js